pangzhan27/CS6216_project/README.md

-# CS6216 Project
-Reproduction of Stochastic Gradient Hamiltonian Monte Carlo (SGHMC)
+# CS6216 Project: Reproduction of Stochastic Gradient Hamiltonian Monte Carlo (SGHMC)

 We reproduce experiments in SGHMC, and also extend to Fashion-MNIST, momentum and Adam optimizer.
+Our implementation is in Python 3 environment.

 ## 1. Toy sampling example implementation
    toy.py